 s/n 0533857

 And last but not least, my Pikaichi, the point-and-shoot Nikon L35 AF.
-I am tired of family and friends putting up with my intrusive SLR of the day.
-Too obtrusive, not subtle for an outing where even a picture with a telephone camera is intrusive.
-Much too big for the table at the restaurant, waiters can’t focus a manual focus 35mm SLR and I’m definitely not going to hand them my F6.
-All are far too bulky for out and about trying to blend in with non-photographers.
-The little Pikaichi has a petite strap for around the neck, it will fit in a coat pocket or in the small Lowepro bag dedicated to it.
+The point and shoot L35 AF is just right for the table at a restaurant.
+Waiters can’t focus a manual 35mm SLR and I’m definitely not going to hand them my F6.
+My F6 and DSLR cameras are far too bulky for out and about trying to blend in, they attract too much attention.
+The little Pikaichi has a petite strap for around the neck and will fit in a coat pocket or in the small Lowepro bag dedicated to it.
 This is a point and shoot camera that can be taught how to use on the spot, no big deal.
+Point and shoot!
 It’s sort of old and cool.
 Go Pikaichi!

 ——————————